Jane Bolin

 Jane Matilda Bolin (April 11, 1908 – January 8, 2007) was an American attorney and judge.
-She was the first black woman to graduate from Yale Law School, the first to join the New York City Bar Association and the first to join the New York City Law Department.
+She was the first black woman to graduate from Yale Law School, the first to join the New York City Bar Association, and the first to join the New York City Law Department.
 Bolin became the first black woman to serve as a judge in the United States when she was sworn into the bench of the New York City Domestic Relations Court in 1939.

 Early life and education

 Jane Matilda Bolin was born on April 11, 1908, in Poughkeepsie, New York.
 She had ten siblings.
 Her father, Gaius C. Bolin, was a lawyer and the first black person to graduate from Williams College, and her mother, Matilda Ingram Emery, was an immigrant from the British Isles who died when Bolin was 8 years old.
 Bolin's father practiced law in Dutchess County for fifty years and was the first black president of the Dutchess County Bar Association.

 As the child of an interracial couple, Bolin was subject to discrimination in Poughkeepsie; she was occasionally denied service at businesses.
 Bolin was influenced as a child by articles and pictures of the murders, by extrajudicial hanging, of black southerners in The Crisis, the official magazine of the National Association for the Advancement of Colored People.
 Bolin grew up as an active member of Smith Metropolitan AME Zion Church.

-After attending high school in Poughkeepsie, Bolin was prevented from enrolling at Vassar College as it did not accept black students at that time.
-At 16 years old, she enrolled at Wellesley College in Massachusetts where she was one of only two black freshmen.
+After attending high school in Poughkeepsie, Bolin was prevented from enrolling at Vassar College because it did not admit black students at the time.
+At 16, she enrolled at Wellesley College in Massachusetts, where she was one of only two black freshmen.
 Having been socially rejected by the white students, she and the only other black student decided to live off campus together.
 She graduated from Wellesley in 1928 in the top 20 of her class.
 A career adviser at Wellesley College tried to discourage her from applying to Yale Law School due to her race and gender.
 Nevertheless, in 1931, she became the first black woman to graduate from Yale Law School and passed the New York state bar examination in 1932.